altabyte/rails-auth0/README.md

 Your secret key is used for verifying the integrity of signed cookies.
 If you change this key, all old signed cookies will become invalid!

-Use the following command to generate a new sectret key:
+Use the following command to generate a new secret key:

 ```shell
 ./bin/rails secret